ashleyesau/parking_tickets/README.md

-# parking_tickets
-ELT pipeline using NYC parking ticket data from Kaggle

 # NYC Parking Tickets Data Pipeline

+This project is my **very first end-to-end data pipeline**, and I’m excited to get going!

-This project is a data engineering pipeline that processes 42 million NYC parking ticket records.
-It demonstrates end-to-end data handling using AWS services and prepares the data for modeling in **dbt** and **Redshift**.
+It processes 42 million NYC parking ticket records using AWS services and prepares the data for modeling in **dbt** and **Redshift**.
+The goal is to explore real-world data at scale, get hands-on with cloud tools, and build something I'm proud to share.

+---

 ---